 When comparing Spotify vs Amarok, the Slant community recommends Amarok for most people.
-In the question“What are the best music players for Linux?”
-Amarok is ranked 18th while Spotify is ranked 28th.
+In the question“What are the best audio players for UNIX-like systems?”
+Amarok is ranked 23rd while Spotify is ranked 32nd.
 The most important reason people chose Amarok is:

 Amarok contains the following features: Built-in equilizer Built-in lookup of songs and artists (Amarok will display Wikipedia articles or lyrics of songs that it can find.)
 Ability to add online playlists or streams, which is great for online radios such as soma or di.fm.
 Supported by Cinnamon Desktop media widget.
 Built-in iPod and iPhone support.
 Built-in MTP and USB support.
 Built-in music services for Ampache, gpodder.net, Jamendo, Last.fm, Magnatune, Amazine Music, MP3tunes, and podcasts.
 Amarok can configure, add, and import scripts.